canonical/sylva-elements_diskimage-builder/security/cosign.md

 ## Generate Keys

-The first step is to generate keys using the Gitlab provider with the command:
+The first step is to generate keys using the GitLab provider with the command:

 ```shell
 cosign generate-key-pair gitlab://<project_id>